We’re thrilled to offer visitors access to all of our exhibition spaces

 Note: Gallery interpretations are subject to staff availability, and not all themes are available at all times.

-The Café and dining area are currently closed.
-Vending machines featuring snacks and cold beverages are available.
+The Museum’s Café and dining area are open Wednesday through Sunday, from 11 a.m. to 2 p.m.
+Vending machines featuring snacks and cold beverages are also available.

-The Gift Shop is open Saturday and Sunday, 11 a.m. to 4 p.m. and on Thursdays from 4 to 7 p.m.
+The Gift Shop is open Wednesday through Sunday, 11 a.m. to 4 p.m., and until 7 p.m. on Thursday.
 You can also shop online.

 Temporarily Closed / Unavailable

-Guided tours will not be offered in February.
+Guided tours will not be offered at this time.

-On-site school programs will not be offered this winter.
+On-site school programs will not be offered at this time.